Tehmina Kaoosji: Journalism, broadcast and activism

 Kaoosji is an independent broadcast journalist with a long background in pedagogy.
 She moved into media via modelling and her broadcast career began when she hosted Tourism Malaysia’s online travel & tourism-centric shows, Travel Info and Tourism Buzz, from 2013 to 2015.
 From 2014- October 2020 she hosted English-language current affairs talk shows on Bernama News Channel, namely Bernama Today, The Nation and her own online talkshow focusing on women, Tea with Tehmina.

-She currently anchors Money Matters, TV3 Malaysia's flagship financial talkshow, focusing on economics & business related current affairs issues.
+She currently anchors Money Matters, TV3 Malaysia's flagship financial talkshow, focusing on economics & business-related current affairs issues.

 She covers political, economic and social justice issues from a global, regional and local perspective, securing and producing exclusive interviews with global bodies, thought leaders and personalities ranging from The World Bank, UNFPA, UNICEF, Bundesliga, Global Bersih, and the Ministry of Women, Family and Community Development, as well as diplomats, small business owners, artists and sporting superstars, such as Ronaldinho.
 She is a board member and director with the Institute of Journalists Malaysia.
-As a founding member of the Journalists Alliance of Malaysia, she has contributed to the drafting of a Malaysian Media Council and Code of Conduct to further freedom of the press and media ethics.

 In 2019, Kaoosji represented Malaysia and Bernama News Channel at the CGTN (TV channel) Dialogue of Asian Civilizations.
 She was one of four Asian media personnel who participated in a dialogue on Asian civilizations.
 She has spoken at various events, which include the World Bank Malaysia Economic Monitor, National Consultation for a Malaysian Media Council, Women Changing the Content Landscape in Malaysia, TedX KL 2019 and the 2019 Georgetown Literary Festival.